metacall/core/docs/README.md

 This solution of waiting to the call with the condition, introduces new problems.
 For completely async calls, there is no problem at all, but for synchronous calls, it can deadlock.
 For example, when calling recursively to the same synchronous function via **METACALL**, in the second call it will try to block twice and deadlock the thread.
 So in order to solve this an atomic variable was added in addition to a variable storing the thread id of the V8 thread.
 With this, recursive calls can be detected, and instead of blocking and enqueueing them, it is possible to call directly and safely to the function because we are already in the V8 thread when the second iteration is done.

 This solves all (known) issues related to NodeJS threading model __if and only if__ you use **METACALL** from C/C++ or Rust as a library, and you don't mix languages.
-This means, you use directly the low level API directly, and you do not use any `Port` or you mix this with other languages, doing calls in between.
+This means, you use directly the low-level API directly, and you do not use any `Port` or you mix this with other languages, doing calls in between.
 You can still have a chance to generate deadlocks if your software uses incorreclty the API.
 For example, you use one condition which gets released in an async callback (a lambda in the argument of the call to `metacall_await`) and your JS code never resolves properly that promise.

-If you use the CLI instead, and your host language is Python or any other (which does not allow to use you the low level API), and you want to load scripts from other languages, you have to use **METACALL** through `Ports`.
-Ports provide a high abstraction of the low level API and allow you to load and call functions of other languages.
+If you use the CLI instead, and your host language is Python or any other (which does not allow to use you the low-level API), and you want to load scripts from other languages, you have to use **METACALL** through `Ports`.
+Ports provide a high abstraction of the low-level API and allow you to load and call functions of other languages.
 Here is where the fun begins.

 There are few considerations we must take into account.
 In order to explain this we are going to use a simple example first, using Python and NodeJS.
 Depending on the runtime, there are different mechanisms to handle threads and thread safety: